Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Abstract

 \section{Abstract}

-In this two part work with sequel \cite{HandelMosher:BddCohomologyII} we prove that for every finitely generated subgroup $\Gamma \subgroup \Out(F_n)$, either $\Gamma$ is virtually abelian or $H^2_b(\Gamma;\reals)$ contains an embedding of $\ell^1$.
-The method uses actions on hyperbolic spaces, for purposes of constructing quasimorphisms.
-Here in Part I, after presenting the general theory, we focus on the case of infinite lamination subgroups $\Gamma$ --- those for which the set of all attracting laminations of all elements of $\Gamma$ is infinite --- using actions on free splitting complexes of free groups.
+In this two part work (with sequel \cite{HandelMosher:BddCohomologyII}) we prove that for every finitely generated subgroup $\Gamma \subgroup \Out(F_n)$, either $\Gamma$ is virtually abelian or $H^2_b(\Gamma;\reals)$ contains an embedding of $\ell^1$.
+The method uses actions on hyperbolic spaces.
+Here in Part I we focus on the case of infinite lamination subgroups $\Gamma$ --- those for which the set of all attracting laminations of all elements of $\Gamma$ is an infinite set --- using actions on free splitting complexes of free groups.